pichim/PES_Board/docs/markdown/ir_sensor.md

 ir_distance_cm = ir_sensor_compensation(ir_distance_mV);
 ```

-- To reset the variables to the initial values without restarting the program, add the following command to the ``else()`` statement, triggered by pressing the **USER** button while program is running.
+- To reset the variables to the initial values without restarting the program, add the following command to the ``else()`` statement, triggered by pressing the **USER** button while the program is running.

 ```cpp
 // reset variables and objects